image

 Designers of AI systems need to be aware of the harms that may be facilitated by this new technology.
 Ethical behaviour within organisations, effective systems of quality control, security and authenticity, and a culture of ethical behaviour are all vital.
 Externally, governments and industry bodies must also develop laws, regulations and standards that promote the ethical use of AI.

-Lessening of Individual Autonomy and human interaction
+Lessening of Individual Autonomy and Human Interaction

-Some experts fear that with increasing automation, we humans will become bored and lazy.
-We are not too far away from the reality that the world will be dominated and run more by artificial intelligence.
 What will this mean for the human race.
 Will we become passive, bored, lazy and out of touch?
 Will this disempowerment create and invite a takeover by artificial intelligence systems?
 Or, will a few elites, using these new and powerful systems, be in total charge with the result that individual freedom will be severely limited

 An example of how AI can empower those whose agenda are to gain control over people and limit freedom is found in Carol Roth’s NY Times Best Seller, You Will Own Nothing: Your War with a New Financial World Order and How to Fight Back.
 The author and entrepreneur paints a picture of what would happen if a new financial world order controlled by global elites are able to gain the type of control made possible, for example, by eliminating all hard currency and enforcing a system of digital currency under the control of a group of government, international organisations, business and technology elites.
-She argues that a system of ‘social credits’ would accompany such a system enabling the elites to shut down dissent and control the general population.
-It will result in debt, deprivation and desperation.
-It will mean people own fewer assets and that we have less control over their lives thereby lessening the ability to protect one’s wealth now or for future generations.

 These questions raise important philosophical, psychological, moral, governance, legal and ethical questions that must be addressed if society is to fully benefit from AI while at the same time managing the significant risks involved.